Search

 8. Northern Lights

-Well-known as one of the best places for a northern lights holiday is Iceland.
-Much of the countryside is sparsely inhabited with little to no light pollution, making it an ideal place for catching a glimpse of the elusive Aurora Borealis.
-The lights are notoriously unpredictable, but there are a few things you can do to maximise your chances.
+One of the best places for a Northern Lights holiday is Iceland.
+With little to no light pollution, Iceland is ideal for catching a glimpse of the elusive Aurora Borealis.
+The lights are notoriously unpredictable, but you can do a few things to maximise your chances.
 Read here for more information on ‘The Northern Lights’.
-On a clear day, you might even be able to see mother nature’s light show from Reykjavik.
-However, most experts advise on venturing out to the Seltjarnarnes region for a higher chance of catching them.
+On a clear day, you might even see Mother Nature’s light show from Reykjavik.
+However, most experts advise venturing out to the Seltjarnarnes region for a higher chance of catching them.

 9. Skaftafell National Park